 Established in July 2020, the Ministry of Industry and Advanced Technology (MoIAT) aims to boost the UAE’s industrial sector and increase its contribution to the GDP.
 MoIAT develops laws and policies to establish a world-class industrial development framework to attract FDI and bright minds, enhance in-country value (ICV), foster entrepreneurship, create jobs, upskill local talent and boost exports of ‘Made in the Emirates.’ products.
 From encouraging the establishment of industrial zones to building capacities in advanced technology, MoIAT accelerates industrial development to contribute to a diversified knowledge-based economy and achieve industrial self-sufficiency.

 Kingdom of Bahrain

-Bahrain Standards and Metrology Directorate (BSMD) is the national standardization body of Bahrain established in 1988 under the provision of the Legislative Decree No. 16 of 1985.
+Standards and Metrology Directorate (BSMD) in Ministry of Industry and Commerce is the national standardization body of Bahrain established in 1988 under the provision of the Legislative Decree No. 16 of 1985.
 It is a member of the Arab Industrial Development and Mining Organization (AIDMO), the Arab Center for Standardization and Metrology and a founder member of the Gulf Standardization Organization (GSO).